 These games were also really hot for me, so I won a fair amount of money.

-• Bullseye (by Microgaming), anyone in Britain in 1980 will appreciate this game.
+Anyone in Britain in 1980 will appreciate this game.
 It really is Bully, and he’s really generous.
 The Bully wild card comes in a lot, so it’s really easy to win.

 You can catch a bit more than your BFH at Casino Luck

 You’ll have theme tunes popping in and out of your head, as well as soundbites.
-Mine were “Here’s our Graham with a quick reminder” and “It’s only a game show, put up a real good fight!
+Mine was “Here’s our Graham with a quick reminder” and “It’s only a game show, put up a real good fight!
 We’re gonna snookering you tonight!”.
 Not even Bullseye related, but you can only say “Iiiiiiiiiiinnnnnnnnnnnnnnnnn 1” a few times before you get bored.